soban23/filmverse-api/README.md

 # filmayn-api
-api built with fastapi that uses third party api tmdb and scrapes online sites to watch movies using beautifulsoup
+built with fastapi that uses third party api tmdb and scrapes online sites to watch films using beautifulsoup